hjhart/hjhart.blog/_posts/2014_05-27-keeping-up-with-sprout-wrap.markdown

+---
+layout: post
+title: "Keeping up with Sprout-Wrap"
+summary: "Sprout-wrap has been a moving target lately, and has undergone some recent growing pains."
+---

 # Keeping up with Sprout-Wrap

 Keeping your sprout-wrap recipes and cookbooks up to date is a good thing to do!
 It keeps your software secure (because bugs like Heartbleed happen), and it allows your developers to enjoy improving their workstation workflow and processes with the most recent software and tools.